Antônio Arroyo

-João Antônio Barbosa Arroyo (born 1 July 1989) is a Brazilian male mixed martial artist who competes in the Middleweight division.
+João Antônio Barbosa Arroyo (born 1 July 1989) is a Brazilian mixed martial artist who competes in the middleweight division.
 He has formerly competed for the Ultimate Fighting Championship.

 Background

-After graduating with a business degree and working for a year as a marketing assistant, Arroyo decided to pursue MMA professionally, after practising martial arts through most of his youth.
+After graduating with a business degree and working for a year as a marketing assistant, Arroyo decided to pursue MMA professionally, after practicing martial arts through most of his youth.

 Mixed martial arts career

 Early career

 Starting his career in 2014, Arroyo compiled a 7–2 record on the regional Brazilian scene, capturing the Salvaterra Marajó Fight Middleweight Championship in the process.
 After this, he was invited onto Dana White's Contender Series Brazil 1, where he won a unanimous decision against Diego Henrique da Silva.
 This win did not however earn him a UFC contract.
 Arroyo was invited back the next year to Dana White's Contender Series 20, where he faced Stephen Regman and winning the bout via arm-triangle choke in the second round.
 This time, Arroyo earned a UFC contract for his performance.